Chevron, Exxon shrink spending as coronavirus cuts demand

 Coronavirus, consolidation taking toll on energy jobs

-(Reporting by Jennifer Hiller in Houston, with Arathy Nair and Shariq Khan in Bangalore Writing by David Gaffen Editing by Barbara Lewis and David Holmes)
+(Reporting by Jennifer Hiller in Houston, with Arathy Nair and Shariq Khan in Bangalore Writing by David Gaffen Editing by Barbara Lewis and Marguerita Choy)

 ((david.gaffen@thomsonreuters.com; +1-646-223-6064; Reuters Messaging: david.gaffen.reuters.com@reuters.net))